10 Tips for Avoiding the Academic Summer Slide

 Keep Them Reading

 Studies have shown that kids can lose up to 25 percent of their reading skills over the summer months, which can have a significant impact on their ability to get back into the school swing in the fall.
 A report at mLive shows that income disparity widens the reading gap over the summer even more.
-Children in low-income households consistently lose more than two months of reading ability each summer, while children in middle to upper-income homes may remain steady or actually gain skills during vacation.
+Children in low-income households consistently lose more than two months of reading ability each summer.
+In contrast, children in middle to upper-income homes may remain steady or gain skills during vacation.

-Scholastic Books cites research that shows reading just six books over the summer months can go far in keeping students on track when they return to the classroom.
+Scholastic Books cites research that shows reading just six books over the summer can keep students on track when they return to the classroom.
 One way to ensure your kids keep reading all summer long is to schedule regular trips to the library.
 Many have summer reading programs that encourage participants to read a certain number of books before the summer season is over.

 In addition, Scholastic offers additional ideas to incorporate reading into the regular summer routine: